DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 11 to 18 in secondary school, you’ll need:

 - a bachelor’s degree (this can be from a university outside the UK)
-- to meet a standard in English and maths equivalent to a grade 4 General Certificate of Secondary Education (GCSE)
+- to meet a standard in English and maths equivalent to a grade 4 GCSE (General Certificate of Secondary Education)

 To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.